chick-p/everything-ics/README.md

 ...
 ```

-Your Cloudflare Worker URL is as follows:
+Your Cloudflare Workers URL is as follows:
 `https://everything-ics.YOUR_WORKER_ID.workers.dev`

 ## Usage

-Access to your Cloudflare Worker URL.
+Access to your Cloudflare Workers URL.